Tiggasatu/puss-say/README.md

 # Enter development shell with all dependencies
 nix develop

-# kitten-say is now available in your PATH
+# puss-say is now available in your PATH
-kitten-say "Hello from the development shell!"
+puss-say "Hello from the development shell!"

 # Or use uv directly for Python package management
 uv sync